What is Same Sex Divorce in Georgia?

 In the long term, the Georgia legal system will eventually become acquainted with same-sex divorce, acquire more experience and precedents in handling such cases, and arrive at a point when the differences between opposite-sex and same-sex divorce cases are barely seen.
 For now, absolutely make sure you’ve got an experienced attorney on your side.

 If you have questions about your rights or how the new law affects your situation, please contact one of our experienced attorneys at Stearns-Montgomery & Proctor.

 Limitations and Rights In A Domestic Partnership

-- Athens-Clarke County: Open to heterosexual and same-sex couples who are residents or in which one of the parties is employed by the city;
+Domestic partnerships are open to all couples who are residents or in which one party is employed by the city.

-- Fulton County: Available to same-sex couples only who are residents or employed by the county;
+Domestic partnerships are available to same-sex couples only who are residents of or are employed by the county.

-- Atlanta: Open to all couples who are residents of the area.
+Domestic partnerships are open to all couples who are residents of the Atlanta area.